‹ Back to Insights

 Rethink your adhesion manufacturing processes with Surface Intelligence.

 This kind of expertise is in high demand and hard to come by.
-Companies that don’t have that depth of knowledge internally will need to partner with experts that can provide it.
+Companies that don’t have that depth of internal knowledge will need to partner with experts who can provide it.
 With access to technical support such as that, manufacturers will be free to explore all sorts of innovative avenues.

-To be successful, design teams need to be willing to think differently about every aspect of a new product.
+To succeed, design teams must be willing to think differently about every aspect of a new product.
 How do new substrates, coatings, adhesives, and processes affect overall quality, reliability, and performance?
 What design constraints exist, and how do you overcome them?
-Sometimes it takes a different perspective that comes from an outside resource to change the product development dynamic.
+Sometimes, it takes a different perspective from an outside resource to change the product development dynamic.

 For example, nature can be an excellent source of inspiration.
-Biomimicry – designing and manufacturing materials and products based on biological entities and processes – can provide valuable insight into the best way to solve a problem.
+Biomimicry – designing and manufacturing materials and products based on biological entities and processes – can provide valuable insight into the best solution.
 A gecko’s skin, for instance, exhibits a high contact angle for water droplets, suggesting ways to develop a more water-repellent membrane.
 Partnering with an outside firm that utilizes biomimicry as one of the tools in their toolbox is just one way to gain fresh perspectives on product design options.
-A partner who has experience with a wide range of materials, assembly methods, and manufacturing processes, as well as a deep understanding of chemistry, can help you do new things with new materials.
+A partner with experience with a wide range of materials, assembly methods, and manufacturing processes and a deep understanding of chemistry can help you do new things with new materials.

 Adhesion is More Than Just Adhesive Materials

-Understanding and controlling these underlying characteristics is what can give designers the confidence to work with new materials and new processes – to reimagine what’s possible.
-Sometimes it means rethinking what can be done with existing materials, such as metals and alloys.
+Understanding and controlling these underlying characteristics can give designers the confidence to work with new materials and processes – to reimagine what’s possible.
+Sometimes, it means rethinking what can be done with existing materials, such as metals and alloys.
 For example, Elon Musk and the design team at Tesla developed a new aluminum alloy that needs no further heat treatment after casting to avoid deformation and maintain structural integrity in Tesla’s automobile structure.
 Listen to the full interview here.

 Optimize the power of next-gen connectivity with data & surface intelligence.